 Cuddle n care: I had a chance to sample a few of Smita’s carriers when she came to my home to lend me some for a Mumbai Sling Library and loved them.
 She has a wide range.
 Fully reversible and adjustable Meh Dai which can truly be used from new borns to toddlerhood, ring slings, really beautiful jacquard wraps and SSC’s whose size can be adjusted by drawstrings, a true novelty!

 Kolkol baby carriers: I recently tried the full buckle or soft structured carrier from Kol Kol and loved it.
-It looks super stylish, unisex, and has the cushiest shoulder strap,
+It looks super stylish, unisex, and has the cushiest shoulder strap.
+Kol Kol also seells infant inserts with the full buckle so this makes it a great choice for a newborn onwards.

 great for carrying heavier babies but slightly bulky to grab and go. it was a super well made and high quality carrier but Soul’s full buckle seemed slightly larger in standard size.
 I also tried their Meh Dai and though it’s nice and adjustible I preferred Cuddle n care’s Meh dai (reviewed below) for comfort.